nosliwes/coinpix/README.md

 This project selects cryptocurrency coins based on a chosen risk tolerance.
 This is accomplished by using the following methodology.

 Stage 1: Kmeans clustering is used to group coins into 4 different risk clusters.
-A user then chooses a risk profile they would like to invest from the following categories.
+A user then chooses a risk tolerance they would like to invest from the following categories.
-1. High
+1. High Risk
-2. Somewhat High
+2. Medium Risk
-3. Somewhat Low
+3. Low Risk
-4. Low

 Stage 2: Following the choice of risk profile, a random forest classification model is applied that labels each coin in the cluster as moving either up or down in price.